-- 2. Have appropriate policies in place to keep our children safe whilst attending and have shared those policies with us where necessary - 3.
-Record that we have made these enquiries before our young person attends.
+- 2. We will ensure the alternative provision has undertaken all relevant safer recruitment checks required for their staff and have confirmed that in writing to us - 3.
+Have appropriate policies in place to keep our children safe whilst attending and have shared those policies with us where necessary - 4.
+Record that we have made these enquiries before our young person attends